gregoriusjimmy/nodeflux-vip-management-system/README.md

 #### Future ideation

 - User should able to find vips member by searching their name.
-- Filter by arrived and not arrived combined with the closest eta in current time.
+- Filter by arrived and not arrived combined with the closest eta from current time.